Building caring communities together | Western Cape Government

 • Always be patient.
 Do not exceed the indicated speed limit.
 Many impatient drivers cause accidents when they drive recklessly.

 • Be patient and show consideration.
 Allow merging traffic to merge into your lane.
-Move out of the way for emergency vehicles, and respect the safety of cyclists, motorcyclists and pedestrians who are more vulnerable to injury than you.
+Move out of the way of emergency vehicles, and respect the safety of cyclists, motorcyclists and pedestrians who are more vulnerable to injury than you.

 • Always indicate and ensure it’s safe before turning, changing lanes and while in a traffic circle.